Datse-Multimedia-Productions/dmp-develop/ROADMAP.md

 * Users --- This will manage any of the user creation/deletion/modification issues.
 * Profile --- This will provide access to profile information for any user.
 * Time Tracking --- This tracks time for projects.
+* Fun --- These are just some fun things to play with.

 The following componets we have some form in progress (note we only remove a component from "in progress" if it gets moved to "depricated", "reatired" or "obsolete"):

 * Base
   * This is currently on GitHub and the current version is up to date.
   * It does not currently provide anything which allows seeing what other installed componets exist.
+* Users
+  * This is also on on GitHub.
+  * Very little has been done here.
+* Fun
+  * We have a little bit of work on this.
+There is one component.